-The Satellites and Concourses serve the same purpose: connecting passengers to their gates for boarding.
-While the Concourses are accessible by foot, directly from security, the Satellites are accessed by the Satellite Transit System.
-Both Satellites and Concourses have the same passenger-facing space types.
+Space Types Architectural Standards Appendix The Concourses serve the same purpose: connecting passengers to their gates for boarding.
+While most Concourses are accessible by foot, directly from security, Concourse N and Concourse S are accessed by the Satellite Transit System (STS).